Here are some stories from our Parishes

 4th May 2025

-ROGATION SUNDAY at Lattendens Farm and Oak Bank Farm
+ROGATION SUNDAY at Lattendens Farm and Oak Bank Farm which also included a VE 80 Commemoration.

 2nd February 2025